 Both Living Wills and Durable Healthcare Powers of Attorney address decisions regarding your healthcare.
 The Living Will states your specific wishes with regards to removing medical care if your doctor believes there is no chance for your recovery.
 A Durable Healthcare Power of Attorney (sometimes called a Health Care Proxy) compliments the Living Will.
-The Durable Healthcare Power of Attorney gives someone else the power to make any and all health care decisions, including carrying out the wishes you have addressed in your Living Will when you are not able to make those decisions.
+The Durable Healthcare Power of Attorney gives someone else the power to make all health care decisions, including carrying out the wishes you have addressed in your Living Will when you are not able to make those decisions.

-Every person who has reached the age 18 should have a Medical Power of Attorney and Living Will.
+Every person who has reached the age of 18 should have a Medical Power of Attorney and Living Will.

 A Living Will requires lots of thought.
 Selecting the wrong person as Surrogate can mean your wishes are not respected, and conflicts can arise within the family.
 An experienced Estate Planning Attorney will brainstorm with you about your decisions.

-It is not a legal requirement that an attorney draft the Living Will, but it normally is part of “The Big Three” documents, which includes a Living Will/Medical Care Proxy.
+It is not a legal requirement that an attorney draft the Living Will, but it is typically part of “The Big Three” documents, which includes a Living Will/Medical Care Proxy.
 The three documents are essential, and it is wise to have an experienced Estate Planning Lawyer draft these documents.
 These are technical documents used during stressful times; you want to avoid time-consuming questions and expensive disputes.

 Also, you may choose to address other issues, such as designating your Surrogate to have the power to donate your organs.
-Not every person is able or willing to serve as a medical proxy and the decisions made might mean turning off your life support, so communication to your Medical Agent about your wishes and ideas on life support is a vital step in your estate plan.
+Not every person is able or willing to serve as a medical proxy.
+Further, the decisions made might mean turning off your life support, so communication to your Medical Agent about your wishes and ideas on life support is a vital step in your estate plan.
 Without your guidance, there could be disagreements among your family and friends as to who should be making decisions and what you wished.

-Typically you will have both.
+Typically, you will have both.
 Many states combine the two documents into one.
 The Living Will is focused on deathbed concerns, while the Power of Attorney allows your Surrogate to address a multitude of medical issues if you are unable to act.

 This person might not be the same individual you select to handle your financial affairs or serve as your executor.
 Some people are excellent with numbers but terrible in the hospital.
 Further, this person should make the decision you would make, not the decision that they think is right.
 This person might also have to negotiate complex family relationships.
 Be realistic about your candidates’ strengths and weaknesses.